Decoupled Dynamics Distributed Control for Strings of Nonlinear Autonomous Agents: A Practical Distributed Control Architecture

+The resulted control architecture for any two consecutive agents ($k \geq 2$) can be pictured as in Figure~\ref{f2}.
+For all practical purposes, the existence of a time delay on each of the feedforward links $u_k$, with $1 \leq k \leq (n - 1)$ must be taken into account.
+For readability, these time delays are figuratively denoted by $e^{-\theta s}$ in Figure~\ref{f2} (the Laplace transform of a delay of $\theta$ seconds), representative to the situation in which the delayed version $u_k(t-\theta)$ version of the $u_k(t)$ signal is received on board of the $(k+1)$ agent.
+In applications, these delays are caused by the physical limitations of the wireless communications system used for the implementation of the feedforward link , entailing a $\theta$ time delay at the receiver.
+For automotive applications the standard digital radio communications systems (included in Figure~\ref{f2}) are DSRC\footnote{$\quad$ {\em IEEE 802.11p} - Dedicated Short Range Communications}.

+\begin{rem} Without the assumption of inter-agent communications delays, one might argue that information from the leader propagates instantaneously to all the agents in formation, via a relay mechanism (from each agent to its successor) and consequently the resulted distributed scheme doesn't employ local, but rather global information from the leader.
+It is known that precisely this type of time delays can drastically alter the performance control architectures based on such relay schemes \cite{rick}. \end{rem}

-the resulted control architecture for any two consecutive vehicles ($k \geq 2$) can be pictured as in Figure~\ref{f2}.
-Note that due to the assumed homogeneity of the formation, the wirelessly received predecessor control signal $u_{k-1}$ appears unfiltered in (\ref{oursbis}).
-For the illustrative simplicity of the exposition, we look only at the scenario in which there are no communications induced delays.
-A (GPS--time based) synchronization mechanism that can cope with the communications induced time--delays will be addressed in future work.
+\begin{rem} For the illustrative simplicity of the exposition, we look first at the scenario in which there are no time--delays induce by the inter-agent (wireless) communication of information, such as the predecessor's control signal $u_{k-1}$.
+A ``synchronization'' mechanism that can cope with the time-varying communications induced time--delays will be addressed in Section~\ref{delaycompensation}. \end{rem}